Tropical cyclones in 2025: July–December

 The season began with the crossover of a tropical low from the Australian basin on July 16.
 The low was designated Tropical Depression 01 by Météo-France, while the JTWC designated the depression as Tropical Storm 01S a little later.
 The system did not strengthen and dissipated 2 days later without affecting land.

 On August 7, a tropical disturbance formed well north of the Mascarenes.
 Later that day it was upgraded to a tropical depression then subsequently named Awo that evening as it strengthened into a Moderate Tropical Storm.
 Awo was the first named storm to form in August within the South-West Indian Ocean basin since Severe Tropical Storm Aline in 1969, though Severe Tropical Storm Tony did enter the basin during August in 1979.
 Awo only briefly survived, encountering high shear and dissipating the next day.

 On the 7 September, Météo–France started monitoring a disturbance south of Diego Garcia, on the 9 September.
 Briefly on 9 September, it intensified into a tropical depression.
 The system was then classified as a Moderate Tropical Storm and named Blossom, becoming the second named storm of the season.
 Blossom maintained its intensity in a marginal environment, before degenerating into a remnant low–pressure area on 11 September.

 On 17 October, a low–pressure area formed near Diego Garcia and was marked by Météo-France as the fourth Zone of Disturbed Weather of the season.

+On 17 October, a low–pressure area formed near Diego Garcia and was marked by Météo-France as the fourth Zone of Disturbed Weather of the season, the fourth off-season system of the season.
+After strengthening into a Moderate Tropical Storm, it was named Chenge.
+Heading westward, the cyclone further strengthened into a Severe Tropical Storm of October 22 before weakening.
+On October 25, Chenge degenerated into a remnant low off the coast of Tanzania.